We offer Vancouver Radiesse® injections (in Surrey), performed by a qualified doctor.

 While there is the possibility of more serious side effects with Radiesse®, such as lumps, these are rare.
 Severe side effects can also be due to allergies, or the application process, rather than the product itself.
 You should always work with a trained doctor when opting for any injectable filler.
 Each of these products come with their own training requirements, preparation procedures and even angles for injecting into the right spot.
 So, they are not all created equal – even if their base ingredients are the same.
 The injector should know these details.

-Before you are injected with any dermal filler at our skincare clinic in Surrey, you’ll be asked about your entire medical history.
+Before you are injected with any dermal filler at our skincare clinic in Surrey (near Vancouver), you’ll be asked about your entire medical history.
 It is important to be as transparent as possible during your initial consultation session.
 We’ll also let you know more detail about the risks and complications that can occur with Radiesse®, if you choose to undergo a treatment with it.

 Minors, and those who are pregnant or breastfeeding should not receive a Radiesse® filler treatment.